aakashagg/kubeS3/README.md

 - Storing configuration files and secrets securely.
 - Facilitating data retrieval for analytics and reporting.

-## Features
+## Diagram

-You can automate the management of S3 buckets in AWS using Kubernetes CRDs.
-The following are the features of kubeS3:
+[Diagram here](./docs/Images/kubeS3.png)

 ## Getting Started
 To get started with kubeS3, you need to have the following prerequisites installed on your system:

-## Diagram

-[Diagram here](./docs/Images/kubeS3.png)

 ### Prerequisites
 - go version v1.22.0+
 - docker version 17.03+.